cell-seek run --pipeline gex¶

 Sample metadata file.

 type: fileSample metadata file.
 A CSV file containing sample level metadata information that will be included as new metadata columns during QC analysis.
 The file should contain a header row with Sample as the column name for the sample IDs, and the name of each metadata column that will be added to their associated samples.
 Each row is then the entries for each sample with the values that will be included as metadata.
 If no file is provided then no metadata will be added to the samples.
 If a cell is left blank for a sample then the metadata column for that sample would be an empty string.
-This flag is currently only applicable when dealing with GEX projects.

 Here is an example metadata.csv file: